|

 Grand Stage

-When red becomes the main character, scale matters, and large installations prevent the color from feeling accidental or poorly planned decor.
+When red becomes the main character, scale absolutely matters.
+Those massive installations prevent the color from looking accidental or like an afterthought.

-This approach works best on stages or head tables where symmetry and drama feel purposeful, not excessive to guests watching closely.
+This works beautifully for stages or head tables where symmetry and drama feel purposeful instead of excessive — there’s a difference, and this nails it.

 @madina.events